obamasolutions/obama.solutions/README.md

 ### about

-This repository fosters the source code of the most autistic website on the universe, it is written in pure HTML and CSS with some JS here and there for animations.
-Some pages here are written in Markdown and have to be compiled using a SSG, in our case we use [based-ssg](https://github.com/alloca123/based-ssg) by our fellow Alloca.
+This repository fosters the source code of the most autistic website on the universe, it is written in pure HTML and CSS with some JS here and there.
+Some pages here are written in Markdown and have to be compiled using a static site generator (SSG), in our case we use [based-ssg](https://github.com/alloca123/based-ssg) by our fellow Alloca as it's lightweight as fuck and our small brains can't deploy something like Hugo.

 Also, we practically tried to rip off [uwu.network](https://uwu.network) but it didn't really work out as we wanted it to, specially since we were using Asstro without any proper JS-dev experience, so we just "replicated" it using stock HTML+CSS and called it a day.

 ### deployment

-All source code is stored in `src/`, you kinda just drop this folder in your `www/` folder on your webserver thing.
+All source code is stored in `src/`, you kinda just copy over all the things inside onto your `www/` folder on your webserver thing and load that.

 As for based-ssg stuff I honestly have no fucking idea that's dealt with by suborbital.

 ### contributing

 While we don't really expect you to contribute anything to this repository, you're welcome to come fix our shit for free.
-Just make sure to follow [our contributing guidelines](http://krisp.sdf.org/contributing.html) and "follow our coding style" or whatever the fuck that means, just try to picture 2 retards trying to make a website while sharing a single neuron and code like that.
+Just make sure to follow [our contributing guidelines](http://krisp.sdf.org/contributing.html) and "follow our coding style" or whatever the fuck that means, just try to picture 2 retards trying to make a website while sharing a single neuron and try to code like that.

 ### license